Nico Hoerner Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.20).
+- The Dodgers pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (20 total, 1.1 per game).
+- The Dodgers have the 13th-ranked team ERA across all MLB pitching staffs (4.09).

-- Grove gets the start for the Dodgers, his fourth of the season.
-He is 0-1 with a 9.00 ERA and 14 strikeouts in 13 2/3 innings pitched.
+- Dodgers pitchers combine to give up 21 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The righty last appeared on Sunday against the Chicago Cubs, when he threw 5 2/3 innings, allowing one earned run while giving up two hits.
+- Urias gets the start for the Dodgers, his fifth of the season.
+He is 3-1 with a 1.90 ERA and 26 strikeouts in 23 2/3 innings pitched.

-- The 26-year-old has put together a 9.00 ERA and 9.7 strikeouts per nine innings across three games this season, while allowing a batting average of .302 to his opponents.
+- In his most recent time out on Sunday, the lefty threw 5 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.